Supreme Court sides with Facebook in text message dispute - WTMJ

 The case was brought by a man who received text messages from Facebook notifying him that an attempt had been made to log in to his account from a new device or browser.
 The man, Noah Duguid, said he never had a Facebook account and never gave Facebook his phone number.
 When he was unable to stop the notifications, he filed a class action lawsuit.

-The court case had to do with the Telephone Consumer Protection Act, a 1991 law that bars abusive telemarketing practices.
+The 1991 consumer law bars abusive telemarketing practices.
 The law restricts calls made using an “automatic telephone dialing system,” a device that can “store or produce telephone numbers to be called, using a random or sequential number generator” and then call that number.

 The question for the court was whether the law covers equipment that can store and dial telephone numbers even if the equipment does not use a random or sequential number generator.